-The Japanese economy is expected to continue recovering moderately supported by ongoing improvement in the income and employment environment and the effect of various government policies.
-At the same time, the deceleration of the Chinese economy, the reemergence of the sovereign debt problem in Greece, and the impact of U.S. moves to normalize its financial policies are among issues that require our attention.
+The Japanese economy is expected to continue recovering moderately, supported by the ongoing improvement in the employment and income environment and the effects of various government economic policies and the monetary policies of the Bank of Japan.
+At the same time, the deceleration in the economies of emerging Asian nations including China and resource-rich countries, the increasing uncertainty in overseas economies including the Brexit issue and fluctuations in financial and capital markets are among the issues that require our attention.